HNLMS Kortenaer (1927): Peacetime

 The destroyer was laid down on 24 August 1925 by Burgerhout and was launched on 30 June 1927.
 On 3 September 1928, she was commissioned and named Kortenaer, after the 17th century admiral of the same name.
 Her first role was to guard the Dutch Caribbean, and she returned from the deployment in March 1929.
 On 8 June, Venezuelan revolutionaries led by Rafael Urbina attacked and occupied the Waterfort on Curaçao in an attempt to gather support for a planned coup in Venezuela.
 Urbina's forces seized guns, ammunition, and several Dutch officials.
-In response, Kortenaer and the coastal defense ship Hertog Hendrik was dispatched from the Netherlands with dozens of Marines on board the destroyer.
+In response, Kortenaer and the coastal defense ship was dispatched from the Netherlands with dozens of Marines on board the destroyer.
 After crossing the Atlantic, the two ships arrived too late; the rebels had left Curaçao, landed in Venezuela, and were promptly defeated as many of the stolen rounds were blanks.
 The hostages were released, and Kortenaer remained in the region to reinforce defenses.

 Over the next decade, she operated with other Dutch vessels in both the Pacific and Europe during world-wide cruises.
 Before and immediately following the outbreak of World War II, she patrolled off the East Indies and intercepted numerous vessels accused of violating Dutch sovereignty.
 In one incident in 1938, Kortenaer intercepted several illegal Japanese-operated fishing vessels and arrested the crews.
 The boats likely operated as part of a disguised Japanese effort to scout the region for invasion.

-Like the rest of the Royal Netherlands Navy during the period, Kortenaer's enlisted crew in the Pacific included a significant number of ethnic Indonesian sailors.
+Like the rest of the Royal Netherlands Navy during the period, Kortenaers enlisted crew in the Pacific included a significant number of ethnic Indonesian sailors.
 In accordance with Navy policy at the time, native Indonesians were permitted to only serve on vessels based in the Dutch East Indies and were segregated from their ethnic Dutch counterparts.
 They were frequently assigned to the most dangerous duties aboard ship, such as stoking, to reduce risks to Dutch personnel.
 Racial relations were consistently poor, marked by systemic discrimination as Indonesian sailors received lower pay, were excluded from serving as officers, and were often regarded by Dutch officers as potentially disloyal or ethnically inferior.